apyrgio/helvetia/README.md

 * Hash the secret's name and tokens.
 * Encrypt the secret using a single-use key, derived by Helvetia's encryption key and the secret's name.
-* Store the key-value pairs to the underlying key-value store.
+* Store the key-value pair to the underlying key-value store.

 Helvetia has **not** undergone a security audit and is **not** ready for use in production.
 Prefer using other services such as Hashicorp's [Vault], if you